kiankaas/personal-soccer-stats-analysis/README.md

 </div>

-With these changes, our dataset is now organized, consistent, and ready for analysis.
+With these changes, our dataset is now organized, consistent, and ready for analysis — with **all matches** included for team performance analysis, and only **matches I played** used for individual performance analysis and the Tableau dashboard.

 ## Tableau Dashboard